Murder (2004 film): Remake and sequels

-the 2008 Korean film The Chaser (film).
+the 2008 Korean film The Chaser as well as the Nithari serial killings of 2006.
 Commercially, the sequel surpassed the collections of Murder, becoming a blockbuster.
-After the success of the first two instalments, the producers released a third instalment, Murder 3, on 15 February 2013.
-The film, which was an official remake of Spanish film The Hidden Face, starred Randeep Hooda, Aditi Rao Hydari and Sara Loren in the lead roles.
-However, unlike the earlier parts, it only performed moderately well at the box office.
+After the success of the first two installments, the producers released a third installment, Murder 3, on 15 February 2013.
+The film, which was an official remake of the Spanish film The Hidden Face, starred Randeep Hooda, Aditi Rao Hydari and Sara Loren in the lead roles.
+However, unlike the earlier parts, it was an average performer at the box office.
 A fourth film is in development with Hashmi returning, after not appearing in the third film.